Victorian Statewide Cladding Audit

 There are a number of easy steps you can take today to reduce the risk of fire.

-- Keep fire doors clear at all times.
+- Keep fire doors clear, closed and unlocked at all times.